ChimiDEV/microHome/docs/DevDiary.md

 As previously stated in the README, this whole project is to be observed as learning process.
 I **do not expect** to create a newly full-framed 'Microservice Tooling'.
-There are thousand other more sophisticated alternatives, e.g. [Moleculer] or workin with [Kubernetes] and [Istio].
+There are thousand other more sophisticated alternatives, e.g. [Moleculer] or working with [Kubernetes] and [Istio].
 Therefore _of course_ I'll try to develop most parts from scratch.
 **Like literally.**

 Even the communication between the nodes ain't a standardized protocol.
 Yes, I'm not using HTTP, [NATS], [MQTT](http://mqtt.org/) or whatsoever.
 The nodes will be bare TCP server.